Yosemite National Park is Open – Winter Conditions Exist – Click here for Travel Alerts

 The Yosemite Mountain Sugar Pine Railroad is a nostalgic ride through time and the high Sierra.

-Established in 1875 as a cattle ranch, then converted to a rehabilitation hospital for the wounded in World War II, in 1946 it made its most recent transition to a guest house and inn.
-Visitors from around the world enjoy the slow, relaxing pace and the natural beauty that surrounds the ranch.
-Celebrities like John Wayne and Marilyn Monroe vacationed here.
+Established in 1875 as a cattle ranch, then repurposed as a rehabilitation hospital for wounded soldiers during World War II, the property made its most recent transition to a guest house and inn in 1946.
+Celebrities like John Wayne and Marilyn Monroe vacationed here, drawn by the same timeless charm that continues to attract visitors today.

 This old west throwback is the perfect marriage of modern comfort and old-school Americana.

-“When we first started investigating we didn’t get too much evidence because of the type of spirits.
-It’s family-oriented and we got the feeling they thought we were invading their space.
-When they got familiar with us, with Laura (Huddleson, facility caretaker) telling them we were there to get to know them, they started communicating with us,” said Peggy Armer.
-She said the spirits now have really started opening up, and as a result, they have captured numerous Electronic Voice Phenomena or EVPs.
+"When we first started investigating, we didn't get too much evidence because of the type of spirits.
+It's family-oriented, and we got the feeling they thought we were invading their space.
+When they got familiar with us, they started communicating with us," said paranormal investigator Peggy Armer.
+The spirits have since opened up considerably, with numerous Electronic Voice Phenomena (EVPs) captured on site.

-Huddleson echoed Armer’s statements that the spirits are family-oriented and friendly, as she said guests are left with a positive feeling.
-“We’ve talked to several people here that say based off of EVPs and other equipment that it’s a happy, contented place.
-You don’t get weird feelings, nothing mean or angry.
-Just happy, positive spirits.”
+Caretaker Laura Huddleson describes the atmosphere as warm and welcoming: "We've talked to several people here who say, based on EVPs and other equipment, that it's a happy, contented place.
+You don't get weird feelings, nothing mean or angry.
+Just happy, positive spirits."

 The docents at Fresno Flats Historic Village bring the wild west to life.

-“We have a huge cast of people who were in shows over the past five decades, and on occasion, even those that have departed still want to come and visit.
-The way in which they visit is both exciting and positive,” said a theater stagehand who went on to say that many of the experiences usually are associated with spirits producing cold spots and turning lights off or on.
+As longtime house manager Mary Lou Finley used to say, many guests take home more than memories of remarkable stage performances — they carry stories of other, more supernatural, experiences.
+A stagehand noted: "We have a huge cast of people who were in shows over the past five decades, and on occasion, even those who have departed still want to come and visit.
+The way in which they visit is both exciting and positive."
+Reports of cold spots and lights switching on and off are not uncommon backstage.

 With full production professional features such as "Little Women The Musical", the Golden Chain Theatre has your live entertainment needs covered.

-In the small town of Ahwahnee, California, remnants of the past live on preserved by the southern Sierra Miwok people at the Wassama Round House State Historic Park.
-Native American people thrived in these lands for over 8,000 years.
-Southern Sierra Miwok foraged acorns and native plants, they hunted deer and birds, and they fished for trout in creeks.
-The traditions, beliefs, and practices of these people were an integral part of their culture.
-In 1849 California's gold rush attracted a flood of miners and businesses of industry.
-The impact of these newcomers to the Sierra Nevada was devastating to the Miwok.
-By 1905 the entire population of southern Sierra Miwok people was only 664 persons.
+In the small town of Ahwahnee, California, remnants of a profound and ancient past are lovingly preserved by the Southern Sierra Miwok people at Wassama Round House State Historic Park.
+Native American people thrived in these lands for over 8,000 years, foraging acorns and native plants, hunting deer and birds, and fishing for trout in clear mountain creeks.

 Wassama means "falling leaves" in Miwok.
-The impossibly tall oak trees and meadows filled with tall wildflowers and golden grass remind visitors that this is a holy place.
-The first recorded roundhouse, or hangi, documented at this site was 1858.
-However, oral historical accounts describe many hundreds of generations filled with harvest dances, mourning rituals, and spiritual practices at this important gathering place.
-Experience the natural world through the eyes of the native peoples when you visit.
+Impossibly tall oak trees and meadows filled with wildflowers and golden grasses remind visitors that this is sacred ground.
+The first recorded roundhouse — or hangi — documented at this site dates to 1858, but oral histories describe hundreds of generations of harvest dances, mourning rituals, and spiritual practices at this ancient gathering place.

 In the foreground a granite rock with round grinding holes are featured.
 In the background a round one-story wooden structure with a pitched roof and a small porch over the entrance.